Vegan Lasagna Soup

 Jar of homemade vegan Italian marinara sauce.

 You can absolutely skip the cheese altogether in this recipe—it’s just added as a fun garnish.
-But if you have you heart set on vegan ricotta, you can save time buying purchasing a store-bought vegan cheese.
+If you have you heart set on vegan ricotta, you can save time buying purchasing a store-bought vegan cheese.

 If you’re using a soft cheese, just scoop a dollop of cheese onto your bowl of soup when serving.
-If you’re using shredded cheese, add the shreds to the soup bowl when it’s nice and hot so it gets melty and gooey (uhhh yum, we know you want that).
-Also, I wouldn’t blame you if you used both a soft and a shredded style cheese to top your soup since most lasagnas use both varieties anyways.
+If you’re using shredded cheese, add the shreds to the soup bowl when it’s nice and hot so it gets melty and gooey.

 Two bowls of how lasagna soup with a flavorful authentic Italian marinara sauce from Dell Amore.

-If you feel like playing around with the recipe, you can swap out some of the veggies for your favorites or whatever is in season.
-Any veggies that you’d put in a regular lasagna will work great in this soup!
-Instead of bell pepper and mushroom, you could add vegetables such:
+• Swap In Your Favorite Veggies – Any veggies that you’d put in a regular lasagna will work great in this soup!
+Instead of bell pepper and mushrooms, you could add zucchini noodles, eggplant, air-fryer squash, carrots, roasted sweet potato, etc.

-Another fun option is to add some vegan ground beef to the onions, garlic, and veggies when they’re sautéing.
-This will create a more classic lasagna taste if you want to go for that type of flavor profile.
-It will also add more substance and protein.
+• Step It up With Vegan Beefy Crumbles – Add some vegan ground beef to the onions, garlic, and veggies when they’re sautéing.
+This will create a more classic lasagna taste, as well as more substance and plant protein.
 Just cook the vegan beef crumbles according to the package directions and continue the recipe from there!

 Cooking the lasagna soup marinara broth in a saucepan with veggies and herbs.

-It’s also good to know that you don’t even really need to use lasagna pasta in this recipe.
-You can completely sub out the lasagna noodles for any shape of pasta that you like such as bow tie pasta, penne, etc. It all tastes the same in the end, so use whatever pasta shape you’d like!
+You can absolutely swap out the lasagna noodles for any shape of pasta that you like such as bow tie pasta, penne, etc. It all tastes the same in the end, so use whatever pasta shape you’d like!

 flower icon